 Before getting a new kitten there are some things you should consider thoroughly.
-Every one in the house should be involved in the discussions about a new kitten addition to your family – as they will each have their own part to play in caring for a kitten.
+Every one in the house should be involved in the discussions about a buying a kitten addition to your family – as they will each have their own part to play in caring for a kitten.

 I have lots of new kitten guides and information pages here on my Cat Problems Advice website, which should help you decide if getting a kitten is the right move for you – and what sort of kitten you would be best to get.